kevinschaul/spotify-album-cards/README.md

 ## Usage

-`scanify` provides two commands that are meant to be run in order.
+`spotify-album-cards` provides two commands that are meant to be run in order.

 ### `get-albums`